sandeepsureshbabu/Banking-Application/README.md

 # Banking-Application

-The EasyBank application is a robust, secure, and user-friendly online banking system designed to manage customer accounts, transactions, and various banking services.
-The application offers a wide range of features including account management, transaction history, balance inquiries, fund transfers, and more.
+Easybank is a full-stack banking web application built with Java Servlets, JSP, HTML, MySQL integration via JDBC and for Server Apache Tomcat - It is designed to handle core banking operations such as managing customer accounts, transactions, and various banking services digitally.
+It enables customers to securely manage their accounts, while administrators can oversee customer data and transactions through an intuitive dashboard.

+This project demonstrates end-to-end web application development, including authentication, database integration, and deployment on Apache Tomcat.